Michellinian/Arata_IA/README.md

 # Planning

-### Defining the Problem
+### Defining and Consulting the Problem

-My client is my mother, and she is currently facing a problem of having to think of what to cook for every meal; breakfast, lunch and dinner, for her family everyday.
-Especially in the current situation of covid-19 pandemic, everyone in her family members now stay in their house for the whole day, therefore she needs to cook three meals every day, for the whole family member.
-My client is in need for something that can help her with coming up with different menus for every meal.
-She doesn't want to cook the same thing everyday, although she is having trouble coming up with non-repetitive menus.
-Furthermore, she also wants her family to eat healthily, with balanced nutrition, and she needs a way to find out this information quickly and easily as she is not a big fan of conducting research on the internet.
-To sum up, my client is in need of a simple way to come up with different but healthy menus for every meal, every day, without having to experience any stress.
+My clients are my mother and my aunt, and they are currently facing a problem of having to think of what to cook for every meal; breakfast, lunch and dinner, for their family everyday.
+Especially in the current situation of covid-19 pandemic, everyone in their family members now stay in their houses for the whole day, therefore they need to cook three meals every day, for their whole family members.
+My clients are in need for something that can help them with coming up with different menus for every meal.
+They don't want to cook the same thing everyday, although they are having trouble coming up with non-repetitive menus.
+Furthermore, they also want their family to eat healthily, with balanced nutrition, thus they need a way to find out this information quickly and easily as they are not a big fan of conducting research on the internet.
+To sum up, my clients are in need of a way to come up with different but healthy menus for every meal, every day, without having to experience the same difficulties they face everyday.

 ### Solution Proposed

-The solution for this is to create a mobile application that fulfills her needs.
-The software should allow my client to live a stress free life, by providing a simple enough way to search for varieties of recipes, along with the ingredients and nutrition data.
-The input that it will take are the keywords users typed in.
-The users will also have the option to select the genre of the menu, in case if they cannot come up with any keywords.
-The application should then output the menus corresponding to the keyword to suggest the possible menus.
-More specifically it should show the rmenu names, images, description, ingredients, recipe and the nutrition facts so that the user can see all the necessary information in one glance.
-Furthermore it should also be able to prevent the users from cooking the same meal, therefore it has to acquire a system where, if the user chooses the same menu consecutively, it should notify them that they are doing so.
-My client only uses her iphone, therefore the shape will of the software will be delivered as a mobile application.
-Furthermore python will be used as the programming language because it has simple syntax compared to other programming languages.
-This also makes it easier to debug, and this is worth considering because the program cannot be done in several lines.
+The solution for this is to create a software that provides a way for my clients to look for varieties of menus, along with the ingredients, recipe and nutrition data.
+This should be done in two simple steps: one, type in a keyword (i.e. chicken, tomato, etc.), two, look for and tap on the menu you want to cook.
+These are the only steps the users need to follow.
+As of application, what it should do is after a keyword has been typed in, it should return the search result of multiple possible menus, corresponding to the keyword.
+After the users have tapped on the menu they want, it should present the ingredients, recipe and nutrition data in one glance.
+Furthermore it should also be able to alert the users from cooking the same meal.
+Therefore, it has to acquire a system which tells the users that the menu has been used recently.
+This software will be in the form of a mobile application, because both of my clients most frequently use their iphone.
+Thus Swift was used as the most suitable programming language, since this project requires developing an iOS application, and there are no other programming languages that can do this better than Swift.

 ### Success Criteria

 1. User can create their own account
-2. User can login to their own account
+2. a) User can login to their account
+   b) User can also logout of their account
 3. Keywords can be inputted into the text box in the main page
 4. The main page also shows different buttons with the names of different food genre ("Japanese", "Korean", etc.)
 5. The search results shows the name of the recipe along an image and a brief description
-6. The search results should show multiple menus
+6. The search results should show multiple food menus
 7. When clicking on the recipe from the search results, information about ingredients and nutrition is presented
-8. User can go back and forth a page
-9. The user can logout
-10. When same menu has been selected from the search results within 24 hours a message should popup in the center of the page saying "This menu has been selected recently.
+8. When same menu has been selected from the search results within 24 hours (because the client wants to cook new recipe everyday) a message should pop up in the center of the page saying "This menu has been selected recently.
 Do you still want to keep going?"
-11. Along with the message in no.9 it should also show a clickable yes or no option below - if yes is selected it should move on to the description page, if no is selected it should stay on the results page

 # Design